 The eldest brother – Pascal Simon

 Pascal Simon was (and presumably still is) by two years, the eldest of the family.
 He eventually raced in 11 editions of the Tour de France.
 He managed numerous top 10 stage finishes (12), a stage win in 1982 and a team time trial stage win with leader Laurent Fignon in 1989 (who infamously lost that Tour de France by 8 seconds).
 In some ways his finishing positions would put him at the level of a modern super-domestique, bouncing around close to the top 10 but working for someone else.
 He supported Tour de France winner Laurent Fignon in his later years as well as Brit Robert Millar’s 4th place in the 1984 edition.

 The incident for which Pascal Simon is most remembered for however, is his heroics whilst in the yellow jersey in 1983.
 In the only Tour de France that he didn’t finish, Pascal took the yellow jersey and held it for 7 days.
 After spending most of the first week in the top 10, on the first mountain stage he finished 3rd, whilst teammate Millar won the stage.
 He then found himself atop the general classification with a lead of 4 and a half minutes over Fignon.
 The next day though he crashed in his new maillot jaune, breaking a shoulder blade but losing no time.
 Struggling on, he managed to lose just 8 seconds over the next few days and was somehow still leading by nearly a minute after the time trial.

-The stage to the summit of Alpe d’Huez finished him off however.
-Eventually the pain reached such a point that he had to get off the bike and into the broomwagon, no longer able to continue.
-Laurent Fignon went on to win the 1983 Tour de France by over 4 minutes and Pascal Simon is the only person that realistically could have challenged him if he’d only kept out of trouble and stayed upright.
+The stage to the summit of Alpe d’Huez finished him off, however.
+Eventually, the pain reached such a point that he had to get off the bike and into the broom wagon, no longer able to continue.
+Laurent Fignon went on to win the 1983 Tour de France by over 4 minutes and Pascal Simon is the only person that really could have challenged him if he’d only kept out of trouble and stayed upright.

 1980 – 28th